Free school meals

 Free school meals coronavirus update

-We're working with schools to make sure that they're able to provide a meal for all children who would normally get a free school meal, whether they're in school or not.
+We're working with schools to make sure that they're able to provide a meal or voucher for all children who would normally get a free school meal, whether they're in school or not.
+This is for children who are eligible for benefits related free school meals and does not cover universal infant free school meals for children in reception, year 1 and 2.
 Individual schools are making plans for their children and they will share this information with parents.

 Contact your child's school to find out their process for providing free schools meals.